puppetlabs/puppet-docs/source/windows/writing.markdown

 File Paths on Windows
 -----

+Windows file paths must be written in different ways at different times, due to various tools' conflicting rules for backslash use.

-Windows file system APIs accept both the backslash (`\`) and forwardslash (`/`) to separate directory and file components in a path.
-However, several Windows programs only accept backslash.
-Unfortunately, \*nix shells and many programming languages --- including the Puppet language --- use the backslash as an [escape character](http://en.wikipedia.org/wiki/Escape_character).
-The results are unavoidably complicated when using a system that interacts with \*nix and Windows systems as equal peers.
+* Windows file system APIs accept both the backslash (`\`) and forwardslash (`/`) to separate directory and file components in a path.
+* Some Windows programs only accept backslashes in file paths.
+* \*nix shells and many programming languages --- including the Puppet language --- use the backslash as an [escape character](http://en.wikipedia.org/wiki/Escape_character).

+As a result, any system that interacts with \*nix and Windows systems as equal peers will unavoidably have complicated behavior around backslashes.

-The following guidelines will help you use backslashes safely in Windows file paths.
+The following guidelines will help you use backslashes safely in Windows file paths with Puppet.

 ### Forward Slashes vs. Backslashes